nessimsr/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Overview
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 A full description of the data used in this project can be found at 'The UCI Machine Learning Repository'(http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-*The source data for this project can be found here.*(https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ###Project Goals
 The goal of the project is to create one R script called run_analysis.R that does the following.